-- (1) AFS will utilize a combination of contract services, local medical professionals, and trained AFS employees to perform the required respirator fit testing.
-The AAIS-PM and the Regional OSH Program POCs will provide guidance on the best method for obtaining fit testing. - (2) Fit testing is required for tight-fitting respirators (e.g., half-face APRs) and filtering facepiece respirators (e.g., P100). - (3) Fit testing shall be conducted using the make, model, and size of respirator that the respirator user will wear.
-A minimum of two respirator models of each type will be made available for employees, plus a variety of sizes to afford an optimal fit. - (4) Each employee shall be shown the proper method of donning, positioning, and strapping/tensioning the respirator to afford an optimal fit. - (5) Fit testing shall be conducted annually for all mandatory respirator users and when changes occur that could impact adequate fit, such as weight change, scarring, cosmetic surgery, and use of dentures.
-Fit testing shall not be conducted until medical evaluation is complete and the medical opinion confirms the user's capability to wear a respirator. - (6) Employees will not be fit tested or issued respirators with tight-fitting facepieces if the person has conditions that could compromise the facepiece to face seal.
-Examples include facial hair, facial deformities, and jewelry or other objects that protrude under the facepiece seal. - (7) For employees that cannot be fit tested and cannot use tight-fitting facepieces, the hooded PAPR may be an alternative for use, if approved by the AAIS-PM. - (8) Whoever performs the fit testing shall document the fit test by employee, date, and all respirator types that the employee is approved to wear.
-The fit test documentation will be maintained in the employee's medical file. - (9) Prior to each use and if applicable to the type of respirator, the respirator user shall conduct a seal check as recommended by the manufacturer.
+(1) AIR will utilize a combination of contract services, local medical professionals, and trained AIR AAIS-PM to perform the required respirator fit testing.
+The AAIS-PM will provide guidance on the best method for obtaining fit testing.

-d.
+- (2) Fit testing is required for tight-fitting respirators (e.g., half-face APRs) and filtering facepiece respirators (e.g., P100). - (3) Fit testing must be conducted using the make, model, and size of respirator that the respirator user will wear.
+A minimum of two respirator models of each type will be made available for employees, plus a variety of sizes to afford an optimal fit. - (4) Each employee must be shown the proper method of donning, positioning, and strapping/tensioning the respirator to afford an optimal fit. - (5) Fit testing must be conducted annually for all mandatory respirator users and when changes occur that could impact adequate fit, such as weight change, scarring, cosmetic surgery, and use of dentures.
+Fit testing must not be conducted until medical evaluation is complete and the medical opinion confirms the user's capability to wear a respirator. - (6) Employees will not be fit tested or issued respirators with tight-fitting facepieces if the person has conditions that could compromise the facepiece to face seal.
+Examples include facial hair, facial deformities, and jewelry or other objects that protrude under the facepiece seal. - (7) For employees that cannot be fit tested and cannot use tight-fitting facepieces, the hooded PAPR may be an alternative for use, if approved by the AAIS-PM. - (8) Whoever performs the fit testing must document the fit test by employee, date, and all respirator types that the employee is approved to wear.
+The fit test documentation will be maintained in the employee's medical file and with their respective manager. - (9) Prior to each use and if applicable to the type of respirator, the respirator user must conduct a seal check as recommended by the manufacturer. - d.
 Voluntary Use.
-AFS does not allow the voluntary use of respirators.
-AFS employees who are conducting work other than accident investigation must coordinate with the safety personnel for the worksite (to include host employers at external worksites where AFS employees conduct aviation safety inspections) to ensure work areas are at or below the OSHA Permissible Exposure Limits prior to entering an area where respirable hazards may be present.
+AIR does not allow the voluntary use of respirators.
+AIR employees who are conducting work other than accident investigation must coordinate with the safety personnel for the worksite to ensure work areas are at or below the OSHA Permissible Exposure Limits (PELs) prior to entering an area where respirable hazards may be present.
+This includes host employers at external worksites where AIR employees conduct aviation safety inspections.